 You can think of forex copy trading and social forex as the biggest leap in social media for traders.

 Such trading combines aspect of social media such as updates, following, and friending, with the core aspects of forex.
 Unlike with technical or fundamental analysis, trading decisions are crowdsourced within the community.

-In social trading, information is generated by other users on the platform, therefore removing the need for newbies to learn complicated analyses strategies.
 And just like in social media, information is shared in real time, allowing new investors to watch and replicate the trading decisions of experts.

-How Does it Work?
+How Does Forex Copy Trading Work?

-To help you understand social trading better, let us take a hypothetical example of what would happen on social media, say Facebook.
+To help you understand forex social trading better, let us take a hypothetical example of what would happen on social media, say Facebook.